CS222-UIUC/team-07-project-smartride/docs/contribute-code.md

    git merge origin/main
    ```

-6. Run the `formatter` script to auto-format your code.
-The CI test will check on this, so please format beforehand to save your time.

-7. In scripts, run the `py-type-check` script to do python type checks, lints and fix any type bugs.
-Mandatory for backend.

-8. In frontend, run `pnpm lint` to trigger ESLint checks.
-Please fix all bugs and warnings.
-Mandatory for frontend.

-9. In frontend, run `pnpm test` to trigger frontend unit tests.
-In scripts, run the `backend-test` script to trigger backend unit tests.
+6. Please fix all merge conflicts.

+7. Run `formatter` and `auto` scripts in `scripts/` folder.
+Check more details at [Scripts](scripts.md).

-10. For more explanations on our CI/CD procedures, read the next section.
+8. You are required to run these scripts since our CI workflow will test that upon pull request.
+For more explanations on our CI/CD procedures, read the next section.

-11. Now follow the standard Git workflow:
+9. Now follow the standard Git workflow:

     ```
     git add -A